-How to get Android O on your Pixel or Nexus (and how to roll back to Nougat)
+How to get the Android O beta 3 on your Pixel or Nexus (and how to roll back to Nougat)

 Reader comments

-How to get Android O on your Pixel or Nexus (and how to roll back to Nougat)
+How to get the Android O beta 3 on your Pixel or Nexus (and how to roll back to Nougat)

 Installing on Pixel C now